AMWA-TV/bcp-007-02/docs/NMOS-With-IPMX-USB.md

 A USB Receiver SHOULD provide the `urn:x-nmos:cap:transport:usb_class` capability to indicate the USB classes (integers in the range 0 to 255) supported by the Receiver.
 See [USB Class Codes](https://www.usb.org/defined-class-codes) for class code definitions.

 A USB Receiver MUST operate as a TCP/IP client.
 A USB Sender accepts connections from Receivers.
-The underlying transport protocol for `urn:x-nmos:transport:usb` MUST be TCP, and MAY optionally be using MPTCP (MultiPath TCP) for redundancy.
+The underlying transport protocol for `urn:x-nmos:transport:usb` MUST be TCP, and MAY optionally be MPTCP (MultiPath TCP) for redundancy.

 An example Receiver resource is provided in [Examples](../examples/).